sudoyashi/Joshis-Garage/_layouts/home.markdown

 ---
 <center><h2>Cars and other obsesions.</h2>
 <p>
-A home for all of my hobbies that I end up writing notes about.
-This includes my project cars, IT administration, cooking, and whatever other hobbies I'm working on.
-Most people might be here for my <a href="https://sudoyashi.com/dacabby">cabby</a>.
-But explore around, maybe you'll find something cool!
+A home for my notes.
+I like to write technical stuff but I'll try to keep it interesting.
+This includes my project car work, IT stuff, and whatever other hobbies I'm working on.
+My unfortunate pride and joy is my lil <a href="https://sudoyashi.com/dacabby">cabby</a>.
+I hate that car, but I love that car.
 <br><br>
 Otherwise, checkout my posts below.
 </p>